Bayer-Group/goldengate-kafka-adapter/README.md

 The adapter needs to be built with a version of Java that is compatible with the version running on the GoldenGate server!

 ## Going forward...
-In the future, we have plans to allow the adapter to integrate with the [Confluent](http://confluent.io) stream data platform
+In the future, we have plans to allow the adapter to integrate with the [Confluent](http://confluent.io) stream data platform and the Copycat framework.